raphaelmue/dashup/docs/specifications/sad/SAD.md

 cannot directly access the database.
 This is all handled by the class `DashupService` which represents the interface between Controllers and Models.

-The module `de.dashup.shared` contains all classes that find use in the Controllers as well as in the Model.
+The module `de.dashup.shared` contains all classes that find use in the controllers as well as in the model.
 Same applies for the module `de.dashup.util`, except that it contains only utility classes, where as `de.dashup.shared` compromises the whole modeling.